mohansai850/dice-game/README.md

 # dice-game

-A Single Page Static Web Page where we can play a dice.
+A Single Page where we can play a dice.
 Built using HTML, CSS and JavaScript.